densitydesign/safari-njema/_questions/question01.markdown

 ---
-title: 'Organizing a ''Map-athon'': first-hand experience of the transportation system in Maputo'
+title: 'Organizing a Map-athon: first-hand experience of the transportation system in Maputo'
 permalink: "/mapathon/"
 number: 1